sevro/question/README.md

 ## License

 Question is distributed under the terms of the MIT license.
-If this does not suit your needs for some reason please feel free to contact me, or open an issue.
+If this does not suit your needs for some reason please feel free to contact me, or open a [discussion](https://github.com/sevro/question/discussions/categories/general).

 See [LICENSE](LICENSE).